 This isn’t my theory.
 Several studies have been done which confirm that this method would cut the boarding time in half.

 One last thing on travel.
 If they aren’t going to enforce the size limits on carry-ons, don’t bother having the size limits.
 The carry on sizing restrictions have not materially changed since at least I was a kid.
 If your bag is too big, check it (and pay the fee).
 Airlines should charge double if you get to the gate and your bag doesn’t meet the size limits.

 Whoop!
 The Aggie has landed in Salt Lake City for RootsTech.

 Devon Noel says this was the smoothest flight ever.
 Thanks, Delta, for not causing her to grab the barf bag.

 Our Accommodations During RootsTech

 We opted to stay at the Comfort Inn in Downtown.
-With all fees it was less than $90 a night and provided breakfast each morning, appetizers and drinks on Wednesday and Thursday evening, and a free shuttle servicing the airport.
-The ride from the airport was with some other RootsTechers and my wife talked up my class (she is a great cheerleader).
+With all fees, it was less than $90 a night and provided breakfast each morning, appetizers and drinks on Wednesday and Thursday evenings, and a free shuttle servicing the airport.
+The ride from the airport was with some other RootsTechers, and my wife talked up my class (she is a great cheerleader).
 At least one of our fellow travelers came to the class, so success for Devon Noel.

 Comfort Inn Downtown Salt Lake City (Image from hotelplanner.com)